As voice search becomes more and more popular, it’s essential to make sure your content is optimized for it.

 Let’s say you have a blog post about the best hotels in New York.

-If someone searches for “Where should I stay in New York?“, your blog post might come up.
+If someone is looking for “Where should I stay in New York?“, your blog post might come up.

-But, if someone searches for “What are the best hotels in New York?“, your blog post is more likely to come up.
+But, if someone searches for “What are the best hotels in New York?“, your content is more likely to come up.

 See the difference?